Metempsychosis -- full rpg ruleset -- work in progress

 Similarly to Blood Pool damage, Magic damage of the same type stacks with itself for the purpose of Damage Reduction.
 The spells must all be from the same caster unless a channeled group or ritual spell is used.

-For example, a spell deals 6+1d6 VOID damage for 5 turns.
+For example, a spell deals 6+1d6 VOID damage per turn for 5 turns.
 Each turn, that 6+1d6 Void damage would face a damage reduction.
 Let's say, DR 5.
 On the first turn, I roll a 4.
 The opponent takes 10 damage, minus their DR of 5, for a total of 5 void damage.

-Then I cast a second spell which deals 2d6 Void damage for 3 turns.
+Then I cast a second spell which deals 2d6 Void damage per turn for 3 turns.
 During the 3 turns in which both Damage over Time Spells are working on the same target, that target would take 6+3d6 Void damage as one instance of damage, rather than two separate instances.

 Here's the difference: